178inaba/gosqlfmt/README.md

 # gosqlfmt

-The sqlfmt formats PostgreSQL statements in `.go` files into a consistent style.
+The gosqlfmt formats PostgreSQL statements in `.go` files into a consistent style.

 Forked by [kanmu/go-sqlfmt](https://github.com/kanmu/go-sqlfmt).